 Consider your room temperature.
 Some materials, like 100% memory foam or airy polyurethane foam, can be temperature sensitive.
-We’ve even heard of pure memory foam freezing solid if left in a super cold climate!
+If you leave them in a cold room they We’ve even heard of pure memory foam freezing solid if left in a super cold climate!
 Try adjusting your thermostat in your bedroom to a lower temperature, or even leave a window open and get the fan going and see if that firms up your bed a bit.
 Likewise, a warmer temperature might make your bed softer.

 If all else fails, get a new mattress.
 As we explained above, the firmness of your bed is very important for your spinal health, and to prevent against body aches and stiffness.
+This is especially true for strict back or stomach sleepers.
 Also, having a worn out bed that’s been around too long is just not great for your body.
 If you’ve had your bed for over 10 years and it’s much softer than when you first got it, it might be time for a new mattress anyway.
 You can check out our list of Best Firm Beds or Best Beds for Back Sleepers if you want some help figuring out which bed might be best for you.